T-Daw/LoanDefaultPredictions/README.md

 # Background
 I am a data scientist at Credit One, a loan approval company.
-Too many customers are defaulting on loans so I will build a model to ddentify customers who are likely to default.
+Too many customers are defaulting on loans so I will build a model to identify customers who are likely to default.

 # File Summaries